Updated: Jan 6

-It is important to determine what the standard operating procedures will be for all Permissions and Access Levels Control within your organization or department before you begin implementation.
-Describe each employee's rights and the way in which data will be controlled and no data breaches or losses will occur.
+Before you begin implementation, it is important to determine what the standard operating procedures will be for all Permissions and Access Levels Control within your organization or department.
+Describe each employee's rights and how data will be controlled and no data breaches or losses will occur.

 These controls can be configured effectively so that companies can prevent their employees and partners from unintentionally leaking sensitive information about customers and business partners.